kodecocodes/SC_SpiroMifsud/TextKit/For Instructor/script.md

 ------------
 Hi everybody, this is Spiro, back with another screencast.
 Today we're going to explore how to enhance text areas by adding fonts, styles, and.
 While this might sound trivial, text formatting wasn't so easily prior to iOS 7.
 The release of iOS 7  brought some of the most significant text rendering changes that iOS had ever seen.

-Before TextKit and before even iOS 6Webviews were the way to go to render text with mixed styling.
-In 2012, iOS 6 added attributed string support to UIKit controls.. making it easier to layouts without having to resort to rendered HTML. iOS 6 introduced UIKit that based their text capabilities on both Webkit and Core Graphics drawing functions.
+Before TextKit and before even iOS 6.
+Webviews were the way to go when you needed to render text with mixed styling.
+In 2012, iOS 6 added attributed string support to UIKit controls.. making it easier to create layouts without having to resort to rendered HTML. iOS 6 introduced UIKit that based text capabilities on both Webkit and Core Graphics drawing functions.

 Slide 1
 ------------
 [diagram of pre iOS 6 text rendering]
 Attributed Strings were helpful, but for advanced layouts and multiline text, the only real solution was Core Text -- which was a bit different and low level to work with.

 Fast forward to iOS 7, a new framework, TextKit, gets introduced.
-TextKit is built on top of CoreText, and abstracts the power of the Core Text framework and wraps it in a nice object-oriented API.
+TextKit ...built on top of CoreText -- abstracts the power of the Core Text framework and wraps it in a nice object-oriented API.

 In this screencast, we'll explore the various features of Text Kit using note-taking app for that features reflowing text, dynamic text resizing, and on-the-fly text styling.